-In the event of an active shooter situation, avoid, deny, and defend (ADD).
-Call Police when you are SAFE!
+Avoid, deny, and defend (ADD) in an active shooter situation.
+Call the Police when you are SAFE!
 What to tell the dispatcher:

 - LOCATION of the active shooter(s)

 - NUMBER of active shooters

 - DESCRIPTION of shooter(s) gender, race, clothing, stature

 - TYPE of weapon(s) and how many

 - NUMBER of potential victims